 It is important to state that this works for roughly 85%/90% of the time.
 As I mentioned earlier, this does not work for all types of organisations.
 Where this approach is likely to fall down is in the following circumstances:

-Get in touch if you want some help in calculating a trial budget for AdWords or PPC.
+Get in touch if you want some help from ppc marketing agency in calculating a trial budget for AdWords or PPC.

 In the next part of this blog we look at how to work out if you are spending too much or too little on existing PPC campaigns.